-Aside from being located outside of an onsite data center, all of these options have the ability to utilize Disaster Recovery as a Service (DRaaS) and Backup as a Service (BaaS) for additional resiliency.
-Learn more about Disaster Recovery in the cloud.
+Aside from being located outside of an on-premises data center, all of these options have the ability to utilize Disaster Recovery as a Service (DRaaS) and Backup as a Service (BaaS) for additional resiliency.

-Businesses have several options for moving their primary or backup IT infrastructure off-premises with a data center or cloud provider.
+Businesses have several options for moving their primary or backup IT infrastructure systems off-premises with a cloud provider.
 The main options are:

 Hosted private cloud